Environment Indoor Air Quality Assessment Using Fuzzy Inference

 If CO2 is High AND Humidity is Low THEN Ventilation Should Increase.

-These rules are based on expert knowledge or data-driven models, making the system flexible and adaptable to different environments.
+These rules are based on expert knowledge or data-driven models, making the system flexible and adaptable to different Dubai environments.

 Rule Base